tebohl/Mars-Web-Scraping/README.md

 * NASA Mars News: News Title and Paragraph Text
 * JPL Mars Space Images: Featured Image
 * Mars Facts: pandas Data Frame containing facts about the planet including diameter, mass, etc.
-* MArs Hemispheres: High-resolution images for each hemisphere of Mars.
+* Mars Hemispheres: High-resolution images for each hemisphere of Mars.

 Below are screenshots of the page: